afshari-maryam/Image-Translation-Pix2Pix/README.md

 # Image Translation using pix2pix in Tensorflow
-## Translation of an input image to a target image.
+## Translation of an input image to a target image(Style Transfer).

                            In the Name of God, the Beneficent, the Merciful